SUSTAINABILITY Community Relations

 Basic Concept

-The Lawson Group is committed to making the communities in which we live and work happy based on the Group's philosophy: "Creating Happiness and Harmony in Our Communities."
+The Lawson Group is committed to making the communities in which we live and work happy based on the Group Philosophy: “Creating Happiness and Harmony in Our Communities.”
 In line with this philosophy, each and every Lawson Group store is involved in activities to bring happiness to communities, something which is linked to the idea of leaving no one behind, one of the principles of the SDGs.
 We will continue to think seriously about what we can do for our customers, our communities, and the Earth, and will work together with our franchise store owners and the entire Group to solve social issues in order to help build the kind of world envisioned by the SDGs.

 Promotion of Collaborative Community Projects in Partnership with Local Governments: Signing of Comprehensive Agreements

-As part of its efforts to promote closer ties with local communities, Lawson has concluded comprehensive agreements with local governments throughout Japan and collaborates with them on projects to revitalize their communities and create more comfortable environments for local residents.
-Through these comprehensive agreements with local governments, we actively promote a variety of community contribution activities, including the operation of stores that are closely connected to the local community, the development of products that take advantage of local ingredients, support for welfare and childcare, promotion of tourism, and disaster countermeasures.
+As part of its efforts to promote closer ties with local communities, Lawson has concluded Comprehensive Agreements with local governments throughout Japan and collaborates with them on projects to revitalize their communities and create more comfortable environments for local residents.
+Through these Comprehensive Agreements with local governments, we actively promote a variety of community contribution activities, including the operation of stores that are closely connected to the local community, the development of products that take advantage of local ingredients, support for welfare and childcare, promotion of tourism, and disaster countermeasures.
 In addition, we are developing antenna shops in cooperation with some local governments.
 Through the power of our network of Lawson stores throughout Japan, we will continue to invigorate communities throughout the country by contributing to regional revitalization through the active sale of products that use local ingredients.

-● Comprehensive agreements concluded (as of July 31, 2023) 66 local governments (45 prefectures, 21 municipalities)
+● Comprehensive Agreements concluded (as of July 31, 2025) 68 local governments (45 prefectures, 23 municipalities)

 Name of local government Date of agreement Tourism & PR Prefectural products & food Welfare & childcare Environmental contribution Crime prevention & youth Disaster preparedness